Become an Expat in the Netherlands

 You can also move to the Netherlands if you obtain Dutch citizenship.
 Some Americans meet the requirements to obtain Dutch citizenship by descent.
-If you’re eligible, you could gain a Dutch passport and all rights to live and work anywhere in the European Union without the need for a visa or 90-day limitations.
+If you’re eligible, you could gain a Dutch passport and all rights to live and work anywhere in the European Union.

 Visas for the Netherlands